sl2902/mlbookcamp-code/midterm/README.md

    ```
    bentoml build
    ```
    Build a Docker container using bentoml.
-Replace the `tag value` with the `tag` from the above command
+Replace the `tag value` with the successfully built model `tag` from the above command
    ```
    bentoml containerize <<tag value>>
    ```